-- a) if, after the licensing or approval, a condition is discovered which would have made the stallion ineligible for licensing or approval. - b) if a condition, which was attached to the licensing or approval, is not fulfilled within the required and allowed period of time. - 4.7.
-Stallion Approval - 4.7.1.
-Timing for Completing Performance Requirements - a) For Three- and Four-Year-Old Licensed Stallions Within two (2) years following their licensing, three- and four-year-old Licensed Stallions must successfully complete the Performance Requirements.
+- a) if, after the licensing or approval, a condition is discovered which would have made the stallion ineligible for licensing or approval. - b) if a condition, which was attached to the licensing or approval, is not fulfilled within the required and allowed period of time.

+4.7.
+Stallion Approval

+4.7.1.
+Timing for Completing Performance Requirements

+- a) For Three- and Four-Year-Old Licensed Stallions Within two (2) years following their licensing, three- and four-year-old Licensed Stallions must successfully complete the Performance Requirements.
 In individual cases the Mare and Stallion Committee, on petition, may prolong this period for no more than an additional 15 months.
-If the stallion does not successfully complete the Performance Requirements within the prescribed period, then subsequent foals by such stallion will not be registered with the Rhineland Studbook. - b) For Five- and Six-Year-Old Licensed Stallions Five- and six-year-old Licensed Stallions must successfully complete the Performance Requirements before any foals may be registered with the Rhineland Studbook. - c) For Seven-Year-Old and Older Stallions Stallions aged seven years or more must successfully complete the Performance Requirements as a condition to be presented for licensing. - 4.7.2.
-Performance Requirements a) Performance Test b) Performance in Sport
+If the stallion does not successfully complete the Performance Requirements within the prescribed period, then subsequent foals by such stallion will not be registered with the Rhineland Studbook. - b) For Five-Year-Old Licensed Stallions Stallions licensed as five-year-olds must attend a

+- stallion performance test as a five-year-old before any foals may be registered with the Rhineland Studbook. - c) For Six-Year-Old Licensed Stallions Stallions licensed as six-year-olds must successfully complete the Performance Requirements before any foals may be registered with the Rhineland Studbook.. - d) For Seven-Year-Old and Older Stallions Stallions aged seven years or more must successfully complete the Performance Requirements as a condition to be presented for licensing.

+4.7.2.
+Performance Requirements